Jackie Moore (baseball): Return to the Majors as a coach (2008)

 On September 30, 2007, he was named the Houston Astros' bench coach for the 2008 season by manager Cecil Cooper.
 Moore was Cooper's first professional baseball manager with Jamestown in 1968.
 After just one season, Moore left the Astros to begin his fifth term as a coach with the Texas Rangers, reuniting him with Ryan, then club president of the Rangers.
 During five seasons as the bench coach for manager Ron Washington, the Rangers won two American League pennants, qualified for the playoffs three times, and tied for the second AL wild card in 2013.
 After the Rangers' defeat at the hands of the Tampa Bay Rays in a one-game playoff on September 30, 2013, Moore, 74, was notified he would not return as the club's bench coach for 2014.

 Personal life

 Moore and his wife, JoAnn, have two sons, Spencer and Johnathon.
-Johnathon was drafted by Texas in the 45th round of the 2010 Major League Baseball draft, and is currently a catcher/first baseman with the Arizona Fall League AZL Rangers.
+Johnathon was drafted by Texas, in the 45th round of the 2010 Major League Baseball draft as a catcher/first baseman with the Arizona Fall League AZL Rangers.

 Moore has four children from his first marriage: Debby, Sherry, Jackie Jr., and Wanda.